tastejs/todomvc/README.md

 Whilst we enjoy implementing and improving existing Todo apps, we're always interested in speaking to framework authors (and users) wishing to share Todo app implementations in their framework/solution of choice.
 If you have an implementation you would like to show us or a patch you would like to send upstream, please feel free to send through a pull request.
 One of us will be happy to review them and consider them for inclusion.

 Note that due to the current number of MVC/MVVM/MV* frameworks in circulation at the moment, it's not always possible to include each one in TodoMVC, but we'll definitely discuss the merits of any framework prior to making a decision.
 We hope you understand :)

-##Changelog 0.25
-* A number of clean-ups and fixes have been made to existing examples
-* Backbone + RequireJS example added and tweaked
-* Improved Ember.js example
-* KnockBack (2 examples) added

 ##Next release